Favicon Package

 FAQ:

-What image types can I use?
+What image should I start with?

 Why does Source shape say Review?